dell/csm-operator/tests/README.md

 ## E2E Test

-At the moment, the E2E test only test the installation of Dell CSI Drivers and Dell CSM Modules.
-This mean, to run the test you MUST have the following pre-req
+The E2E tests will test the installation of Dell CSI Drivers and Dell CSM Modules.
+The prerequisites and execution of e2e tests are documented below:

 ### Prerequisite